-The first is “fat bloom”.
-This normally occurs when the the cocoa butter fats melt or soften as a result of warm temperatures.
+The first is "fat bloom".
+This normally occurs when the cocoa butter fats melt or soften as a result of warm temperatures.
 When the chocolate begins to cool again, the fats harden and move up to surface level, causing the white streaks and spots.

-“Fat bloom” can also be caused if the chocolate is incorrectly tempered.
-If tempered improperly, an unstable crystallisation process occurs and bingo, white marks abound.
-This tends to be why more expensive, gourmet chocolate doesn’t tend to have that pesky “white stuff”.
+"Fat bloom" can also be caused if the chocolate is incorrectly tempered.
+If tempered improperly, an unstable crystallization process occurs and bingo, white marks abound.
+This tends to be why more expensive, gourmet chocolate doesn't tend to have that pesky "white stuff".

 The other type of "bloom" is called a "sugar bloom" and it tends to produce a bumpy, textured appearance.
 This happens when the chocolate is exposed to humid or moist conditions that cause the sugar within the mixture to separate and crystallize so that once the sweat beads evaporate, sugar grains are left on the surface of the chocolate.

 So there you have it: "blooming" aka the "white stuff" on your chocolate is a pretty common thing to experience if you're a fan of the sugary treat.
 But if you're not a fan of the look of this type of chocolate, you can prevent "blooming" by storing your chocolate in airtight containers at room temperature - not in the refrigerator!